National communism in Romania

-National communism in Romania is a term referring to a form of nationalism promoted in the Socialist Republic of Romania between the early 1960s and 1989; the term itself was not used by the Communist regime.
+National communism in Romania is a term referring to a form of quasi-official state ideology mixing principles of Marxism-Leninism with nationalistic rhetoric promoted in the Socialist Republic of Romania between the early 1960s and 1989; the term itself was not used by the Romanian Communist Party.
 Having its origins in Gheorghe Gheorghiu-Dej's political emancipation from the Soviet Union, it was greatly developed by Nicolae Ceaușescu, who began in 1971, through his July Theses manifesto, a national cultural revolution.
 Part of the national mythology was Nicolae Ceaușescu's cult of personality and the idealization of Romanian history, known in Romanian historiography as protochronism.
+Due to its association with Ceaușescu, Romanian national communism is sometimes referred to as Ceaușescuism.

 This nationalistic ideology was built upon a mixture of both Marxist–Leninist principles and doctrines of Romanian nationalism.
 The driving force behind the ideology of national communism was the belief that Romanians are an isolated "Latin island" in Eastern Europe who have endlessly and unanimously fought off external forces throughout two thousand years to achieve unity and independence.